 - SQL queries

 As I mentioned previously, database companies like Oracle, IBM, and Microsoft invest millions of dollars every year in optimizing data retrieval and security.
 There is intense competition between these companies and billions of dollars at stake and they have the ability to invest resources that no single GIS company, even one as large as ESRI can hope to compete with.
-They can afford to hire some of the world’s best computer scientists to delve deep into indexing theory to save seconds off a query or to come up with algorithms to split tasks between multiple computers to improve performance.
+They can afford to hire some of the world’s best computer scientists to delve deep into indexing theory to save seconds off a query or to come up with algorithms to split tasks between multiple processors or even multiple computers to improve performance.